fraissig/TableManager/README.md

 : redo the previous modification in the selected table

 **> Copy to clipboard**
-: copy the current table content (names,values) in the clipboard
+: copy the current table content (names,values) in the clipboard.
+If some rows are selected, a dialog box will ask to confirm if only selected rows have to be copied or the whole table

 **> Paste from clipboard**
-: paste table with columns (names,values) in the current table from the clipboard
+: paste columns (names,values) in the current table from the clipboard. if the names are not found in the current table, the values will not be pasted

 ### *Help Menu*